-Here are the 10 best KA-BAR knives right now.
+Here are the 10 best KA-BAR knives you can get your hands on right now.

 KA-BAR USMC Fighting Knife